Is Janagana Registration Really Necessary? What Happens If You Skip It?

 Every person is legally required to answer census questions honestly.
 Refusing to participate or giving incorrect information can result in penalties.
 This applies to both online self-enumeration and in-person enumerator visits.

-However, the bigger reason to register is not the legal obligation — it's the direct, tangible benefits that are tied to census data for you and your family.
+However, the bigger reason to register is not the legal obligation — it's the direct, tangible benefits tied to census data for you and your family.

 If You Don't Register